 Due to this, Amazon has updated its communication guidelines to clarify the policies and confirm that no major changes have occurred.

 You can still use the Buyer-Seller messaging system and 3rd party services to send product and feedback requests.
 And you can still use the links to direct buyers to leave a review or feedback.

 - Inserting certain links.
+Can you send a link to request a review on Amazon?
 Amazon rules prohibit the insertion of external links outside of Amazon or links to detailed product pages or storefronts in the messages.

 - Sending advertising or promotional messages.
-Communication with customers should be limited to their recent purchases.
-Sellers cannot advertise their other products, new items or send buyers to third-party websites, including the brand’s homepage.
+Communication with Amazon shoppers should be limited to their recent Amazon purchases.
+Sellers cannot advertise their other products, new items or send buyers to any third-party websites, including the brand’s homepage.

 Considering the enormous impact of reviews on product ranking, as well as sales conversion, most sellers consider it their main goal to establish a stable mechanism for receiving new reviews.
 Amazon’s new feature offers a quick solution that is suitable for sellers who have very little time or for sellers who haven’t got any strategy for getting feedback.

 How does the Amazon-generated review request look like

 Let’s figure out all the nuances this new Amazon function has.

 Firstly, if you receive a large number of orders every day, you simply don’t have enough time to manually open the order details page in Seller Central and press the button.
 However, using 3rd party Amazon feedback services, you can automate the “Request a Review” button for thousands of orders in just a minute.